SummaryRead the full fact sheet

 - Cool down after running.
 Incorporate stretches into your cool-down routine.

-- Drink plenty of water before, during and after your run.
+- before, during and after your run.

 - Don’t push too hard beyond your current level of fitness.
 Plan to gradually increase how long and how often you run over a few months.

 - Start slowly at a pace at which you can have a conversation without breathlessness.

 - Avoid running during the hottest part of the day in summer.
 Plan to run during the morning or evening.